 A summer school for 18 participants from among young artists, theoreticians, curators and students of selected humanities disciplines.
-Application deadline is 5 May.
+Postponed application deadline is 31 May.

 The PLATO Summer School is an experimental project aiming to convey, in a short period of time, knowledge other than the systematized.
 Its programme will focus on knowledge based on instinct, imagination, insight and intuition, on the ability to read from symptoms, clues, traces and hints.
 We will learn from people, and from professions which are not conducted on a purely rational, systematic basis, but go beyond the categories of the rational and irrational.
 We will be interested in approaches based on the understanding of situations that cannot be generalized and defy being dealt with in conformance with formalized procedures; and also in approaches that involve intensity, rhythm, empathy or subconscious response.
 We will meet people who are experts in their fields, as well as those who have undergone some kind of extreme experience; with people familiar with professions excluded from society or, on the contrary, in professions that have retained their character and knowledge unchanged for centuries.